PABCon/utina/docs/guides/princing component.md

 ### Search:

-1.Log in to the application by typing the system user name and password.
+1. Log in to the application by typing the system user name and password.

 2. Click &#39;OK&#39; to start the application.